 This dark morph tiger swallowtail is very fond of my zinnias!
 This guy has a yen for the yellow ones!

-Purple cone flowers will attract Swallowtails as well as bees.
-Be sure to leave the spent flowers when they are done.
-The birds love them too!
+Purple coneflowers will attract Swallowtails as well as bees.
+Be sure to leave the spent flowers when the colder temps arrive and the plant goes dormant.

 Even certain succulents will attract swallowtails.
 This variety is Sedum spurium “dragons blood”.

-Do you get a lot of swallowtails in your garden?
-What plants attract them there?
+Do you get a lot of these butterflies in your garden?
+What swallowtail nectar plants attract them there?
 Please leave our comments below.

 If Monarchs are your thing, check out my tips for attracting monarch butterflies.